wayne9598/Sleep-Schedule/README.md

-# Sleep-Schedule by Legacy (London)
+# Sleep-Schedule by Tean 'Legacy' (London)

--	This is a NASA SpaceApp challenge for developing a schedule to astronaut that provide sleep, exercise and nutrition guidance.
+This is a NASA SpaceApp challenge for developing a schedule to astronaut that provide sleep, exercise and nutrition guidance.

 Report in pdf: https://github.com/wayne9598/Sleep-Schedule/blob/master/Report.pdf Report in ppt: https://github.com/wayne9598/Sleep-Schedule/blob/master/Report.pptx